 Operating Hours & Seasons

 The monument is open all year, but certain roads and facilities are closed during the winter months.
 When monument roads are open, they are open 24 hours a day.
-There are no dinosaur fossils in the Colorado portion of the monument.
+There are no dinosaur fossils on the Colorado side of the monument.
 If you want to see Dinosaur Fossils, you must visit the Utah side of the monument near Jensen, Utah.
+Because Dinosaur's biggest collection of dinosaur fossils are protected by a secured structure called the Quarry Exhibit Hall, visits are only allowed during certain hours.

 Please see dates and hours of operation for the monument visitor centers below.